enasequence/ena-bulk-webincli/README.md

 3. Ready to go!
 Run the tool using docker using the following command:
 `docker run --rm -v <LOCAL_DATA_DIRECTORY>:/data ena-bulk-webincli -h` (for help)

-<LOCAL_DATA_DIRECTORY> is recommended to be the directory or parent directory on your machine containing your data files to submit.
-Below is an example command which would submit read data to the test server:
+`<LOCAL_DATA_DIRECTORY>` is recommended to be the `ena-bulk-webincli` directory on your local machine.
+In the example below, docker is used to submit reads to the test environment.
+The `/workdir` directory on the docker image is the working directory, containing the script, input spreadsheet and data files.

-`docker run --rm -v pathto/data:/data ena-bulk-webincli -u Webin-XXXX -p XXXX -g reads -s example_template_read.txt -d /data -m submit -t`
+`docker run --rm -v pathto/ena-bulk-webincli:/workdir ena-bulk-webincli -u Webin-XXXX -p XXXX -g reads -s /workdir/example_template_read.txt -m submit -t`

 Note: For data files to be submitted, relative file paths in accordance to `<LOCAL_DATA_DIRECTORY>` must be provided within the input spreadsheet.
+In the above example, the spreadsheet described a file `/workdir/data/Test_1.fq`, corresponding to the local file in `<LOCAL_DATA_DIRECTORY>/data/Test_1.fq`.

 #### Singularity
 In addition to the Docker container, a [Singularity](https://sylabs.io/guides/3.0/user-guide/index.html) container has also been generated to ease in setup and running the tool.
 To install Singularity, see their [Installation Guide](https://sylabs.io/guides/3.0/user-guide/installation.html#installation).
 Once installed,[build the singularity image](https://sylabs.io/guides/3.0/user-guide/build_a_container.html#building-containers-from-singularity-definition-files) using the definition file (`ena-bulk-webincli.def`):